Presented at: Energy and Development Seminar, Sanford, 2024

 Works in Progress

-Environmental Bias of Coal Price Ceiling in China (with Ruozi Song) Development
+Environmental Bias of Coal Price Ceiling in China (with Ruozi Song) Environmental

 Abstract: Coming soon.